japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 stop...FIXME

-stop is used when SparkContext is requested to xref:ROOT:SparkContext.adoc#stop[stop].
+stop is used when SparkContext is requested to ROOT:SparkContext.md#stop[stop].

 == [[start]] Starting ContextCleaner